scissor-seven/TryHackMe/Linux Privilege Escalation/Practical - Linux Priv-Esc.md

     - Purpose: To stop the search after executing the command once.

+>The trick for second flag, without getting root access would be the same as what you did to see the `/etc/shadow`.
+Encrypt & decrypt at the same time!
 -----------------------------------------------------------------
 And that'll be it for this challenge and for this room!
 Do the things such as like, share, or comment out your opinion, or whatever its done here!
 **Stay classy!**